13F Filings Explained: How to Track Hedge Fund Moves

 - Hedge funds, mutual funds, and other institutional managers above the $100M threshold.
 It covers long equity positions only - not shorts, not most derivatives, not international holdings.

-- By the time you see a 13F, the fund may have already exited the position.
-Treat 13Fs as a picture of quarterly strategy and conviction, not a live trading signal.
+- By the time you see a 13F, the fund may have already exited the position entirely.
+Treat 13Fs as a picture of quarterly strategy and conviction, not a live trading signal you can act on the day it posts.

-- Watch for new positions (a fund entering a name for the first time), size changes (doubling down vs. trimming), and consistency across multiple quarters — a single quarter tells you less than a trend.
+- Watch for new positions (a fund entering a name for the first time), size changes (doubling down versus trimming), and consistency across multiple quarters.
+A single quarter tells you less than a trend does, and the trend is where the real signal lives.

 Who Has to File